santina/STAT-545/gapminder_note.md

 We know from the summary that the lowest is 23.60 and the highest is 82.60 You can quickly find out by subsetting the dataframe using the '$' sign:

 `country[country$lifeExp ==23.6]`

 oops nothing got returned (0 row), so let's try `country[country$lifeExp <=23.6]` ...

 and Rwanda is returned, the life expectancy is 23.599 (You see that the number got rounded up so the first attempt didn't work).
-Maybe because this country has very poor living standard or child death rate is high.
+Maybe because this country has very poor living standard and/or child mortility is high.

 To see the country with the highest life expectancy, let's try something different :

 `data[data$lifeExp == max(data$lifeExp), ]`

 Here we subsetted the dataframe to specify that we want all the row(s) with the maximum life expectancy.
 And unsurprisingly, Japan got it.

 ##Life expectancy and GDP per capital